There’s been a good amount of WP drama lately for various reasons, but one of the most important ones is struggling.

 - The team is really busy and heavily involved with the development, code reviews, devops, server management, business strategy, automated testing, and what not

-- White-labeled projects prohibit you from listing them in your portfolio
+- NDA-restricted enterprise engagements prohibit you from listing them in your portfolio

 The best projects we’ve worked for were for two banks, automotive clients, large media websites, large educational organizations, some international health institutions, and others in the tourism and event management industries.
 None of the customers behind those projects let us share what we’ve done for them, even if those are also the most complicated solutions we’ve built for some of the largest brands that everyone has heard of.